drewgriffinSU/Project/README.md

 # Reflection
+1) If somebody viewed this outside of the class they would know that I am passionate about what I do.
+I used this project to help me getter a better understanding of my marketing role in my organization.
+The Vatican Vergile is the oldest text that we have where it incorperates illustration as a way of conveying your message.
+This is marketing 101 now but I wanted to get a better understanding of the importance of it and how it was developed.
+Then I created advertisments for my compnay based on the findings that I found during this project.

+2)If I had all the time in the world, I would really want to make my adaptation stand out.
+I created the wood logo in photoshop after using it for 1 day.
+If I could spend more time understanding the platform, I think I could make something very appealing, because it's all about catching the audiences attention!
+Specifically in the Vatican Vergil, they used the red outline as their attention graber because they didn't have many resources.
+Now, I have an abundent amount of resources and I think I could alter that piece of my Adaptation to something more modern.

+3) This project has opened my eyes to how I view the business world.
+Especially after diving into the impact our culture has on advertisments, everything is getting simpiler.
+As technology continues to grow it is going to be interesting how that impacts our culture.
+As somebody who grew up in this tech generation, I was blind to it.
+It also helped me compare older artifacts, and how they have impacted our world today.
 # Bibliography
-Ordenes, F. V., Grewal, D., Ludwig, S., Ruyter, K. D., Mahr, D., & Wetzels, M. (2019).
+1)Ordenes, F. V., Grewal, D., Ludwig, S., Ruyter, K. D., Mahr, D., & Wetzels, M. (2019).
 Cutting through Content Clutter: How Speech and Image Acts Drive Consumer Sharing of Social Media Brand Messages.
 Journal of Consumer Research, 45(5), 988–1012

-Arogundade, O. T. (2017).
+2)Arogundade, O. T. (2017).
 Consumer, Marketing and Advertising Psychology.
 IFE PsychologIA, 25(1), 569–574.

-Hongsik John Cheon, Chang-Hoan Cho, & Sutherland, J. (2007).
+3)Hongsik John Cheon, Chang-Hoan Cho, & Sutherland, J. (2007).
 A Meta-Analysis of Studies on the Determinants of Standardization and Localization of International Marketing and Advertising Strategies.
 Journal of International Consumer Marketing, 19(4), 109–147.

+4)Irmia, R, Gottschling M (2016) Taxonomic revision of Rochefortia Sw.
+(Ehretiaceae, Boraginales).
+Biodiversity Data Journal 4: E7720.

+5) Tilley, C., Spyer, P., Keane, W., Küchler, S., & Rowlands, M. (2017).
+Handbook of material culture.
+London: SAGE Publications.

+6) Aksu, H., Babun, L., Conti, M., Tolomei, G., & Uluagac, A. S. (2018).
+Advertising in the IoT Era: Vision and Challenges.
+IEEE Communications Magazine, 56(11), 138–144

+7) Giacometti, A., Campagnolo, A., MacDonald, L., Mahony, S., Robson, S., Weyrich, T., … Gibson, A. (2017).
+The value of critical destruction: Evaluating multispectral image processing methods for the analysis of primary historical texts.
+Digital Scholarship in the Humanities, 32(1), 101–122